Kotlin/dokka/docs/topics/runners/cli.md

         <p>Default: <code>false</code>.</p>
     </def>
     <def title="offlineMode">
-        <p>Whether to resolve remote files/links over network.</p>
+        <p>Whether to resolve remote files/links over your network.</p>
         <p>
             This includes package-lists used for generating external documentation links.
-            For example, to make classes from standard library clickable.
+            For example, to make classes from the standard library clickable.
         </p>
         <p>
             Setting this to <code>true</code> can significantly speed up build times in certain cases, but can also worsen documentation quality and user experience.
-For example, by not resolving some dependency's class/member links.
+For example, by not resolving class/member links from your dependencies, including the standard library.
         </p>
         <p>
             Note: you can cache fetched files locally and provide them to Dokka as local paths.
-See <code>externalDocumentationLinks</code>.
+See <code>externalDocumentationLinks</code> section.
         </p>
         <p>Default: <code>false</code>.</p>
     </def>